 One of the most critical steps in AC maintenance is cleaning or replacing your air filter.
 It is a task that should be done once a month during summer or winter, but less often in the spring and fall months, however, some households are lucky if they perform this task once a year.

-These furnace filters can collect dust, dirt, and other allergens that not only constrict airflow but can also trigger asthma or allergy symptoms of those living in the household.
+These air filters can collect dust, dirt, and other allergens that not only constrict airflow but can also trigger asthma or allergy symptoms for those living in the household.
 Your system will be doing more work than it should and will ultimately affect your heating and cooling costs.
-So, the simplest things you can do so that it isn’t a problem down the road is to check and clean or replace your air filters periodically.
+So, the simplest thing you can do so that it isn’t a problem down the road is to check and clean or replace your air filters periodically.

 Examine your AC Coils